Temporary traffic signals licence

 You need a licence to place temporary signals on the highway - which includes stop and go boards.

 Traffic management drawings

 You must provide traffic management drawings when there are proposals that:

-- multi-way temporary signals will be used
+- multi-way temporary light signals will be used (3 or more phases)

-Expectations for drawings are:
+Usual expectations for drawings are:

 - OS drawing with licence number

 - at an appropriate scale with the scale clearly displayed